mohangrewal101/Path-Reachability/README.md

 1. In one terminal, run `cd frontend && npm run dev` from the project root directory.
 2. In a second terminal, run `cd backend && npm run dev` from the project root directory.
 3. Open `http://localhost:5173/` in your web browser.
+Click the **Choose File** button to upload a file and initate the analysis.

 ## Analysis Capabilities